Florian Wirtz: 2025–26: World Cup season

-Style of play
+After failing to secure bronze at the Nations League, Wirtz and his country would qualify themselves for the 2026 FIFA World Cup in USA, Mexico and Canada.
+During the qualifiers in late 2025, Wirtz would score a freekick and assist two further goals in six matches.

+On 27 March 2026, he'd secure his country the first victory of the year in a pre-tournament friendly in Basel against Switzerland, with the match ending 3–4.
+Having been involved in all goals, his two goals and assists were marked by technical quality and composure.
+On 21 May 2026, he was selected in Germany’s 26-man squad for the 2026 FIFA World Cup.

+Player profile

 Wirtz is a versatile attacking midfielder, although he can also play wide as an inverted winger.
 He was also sometimes used as a forward or a false nine by Xabi Alonso at Bayer Leverkusen.
 His outstanding technique helps him to quickly find solutions to set up his teammates while simultaneously having an offensive drive himself.
 He combines this with a good sense of space and the right pass or cross, but also poses a potent threat himself.
 Wirtz has been noted particularly for his off-the-ball movement and high work rate, covering a lot of ground and playing in many areas of the pitch.

 Personal life

 Wirtz's parents are his agents; his father, Hans-Joachim, is also chairman of Grün-Weiß Brauweiler, the club that Wirtz played for as a child before joining Köln.
 Wirtz has nine siblings, four brothers and five sisters.
 His older sister Juliane is a professional footballer as well.

+Wirtz has been dating model and influencer Aaliyah Cloßen Mohamed since about 2022.
+The relationship has generated minor controversy given the fact that Cloßen Mohamed is Muslim, while Wirtz is not.